durrcommasteven/durrcommasteven.github.io/_posts/2025-01-10-power_laws_exps_bathrooms.md

 \frac{d}{d \tau} \int_\tau^\infty dT (T-\tau) p(T) = - \int_\tau^\infty dT p(T)
 $$

-But if you look at the original fraction on the equation's left hand side, this almost matches the denominator (aside from the minus sign).
+But if you look at that original fraction, this matches the denominator (aside from the minus sign).
 That means we can define

 $$
 F(\tau) \equiv \int_\tau^\infty dT \,  (T-\tau) p(T)
 $$

-and write (adding a minus sign)
+and write (adding the minus sign)

 $$
 \frac{F(\tau)}{F'(\tau)} = -\gamma \tau